justmuneeb/quran/README.md

 # Quranic Text App - Surah Mulk, Manzil & Yaseen

-A modern, interactive web application for reciting and studying Quranic text with synchronized audio playback.
+A modern, interactive web application for reciting and studying the Quranic text with synchronized audio playback.
 Built with React, Express, and tRPC for a seamless user experience.

 ## 🌟 Features

 ### Audio Recitation
-- **Surah Mulk** - Complete recitation with authentic Sudais & Shuraym voice
+- **Surah Mulk** - Complete recitation in Arabic with Urdu translation in Abdul Basit, Sudais & Shuraym voice
-- **Surah Yaseen** - Full recitation with Urdu translation audio
+- **Surah Yaseen** - Complete recitation in Arabic with Urdu translation in Abdul Basit, Sudais & Shuraym voice
 - **Dual Language Support** - Switch between Arabic-only and Arabic + Urdu audio modes
 - **Smooth Seeking** - Drag the progress slider to jump to any part of the recitation